 5. Cold Coke (Support Station #2 and Support Station #3)

 We will have chews, waffles, and gels provide by GU.

 Assorted Real Food

-We hate to do this, but for the safety of the racers (you) and protecting the event, we need to set a cut-off time just prior to the long and very hard to access (in case of emergency) section of Mid-Mountain Trail.
+We hate to do this, but for the safety of the racers (you) and protecting the event, we need to set a cut-off time just prior to the long and very hard-to-access (in case of emergency) section of Mid-Mountain Trail.
 So racers not making it to the second aide/feed zone (Park City Mountain Resort) by 3:30 PM (that gives you 8.5 hours to ride 53 miles) will be asked to forfeit their number plate to the race officials.
-Of course, we can’t make you not finish the event > so if you’d like to continue on your own, we will have a release for you to sign and you can then continue to the finish (your result will be listed as a DNF).

 This needs to be done at the finish line with the race promoter.
 Gather the details of your protest and present them before the presentation of the category awards being protested.
 Once awards to the top five have been presented, they are final (positions below the top 5 can change after the award presentation but not after the day of the race).

-- Be cool to the volunteers, they are some of the best folks you will ever meet – they are here on their own time (they want to be here).
+- Be cool to the volunteers; they are some of the best folks you will ever meet – they are here on their own time.

-- BE KIND TO THE OTHER TRAIL USERS IN PARK CITY, just because you paid to race doesn’t give you a license to be a douche out on our Park City trails – these trails are for everyone and this IS NOT A CLOSED Course.
+- BE KIND TO THE OTHER TRAIL USERS IN PARK CITY; just because you paid to race doesn’t give you a license to be a jerk out on our Park City trails – these trails are for everyone and this IS NOT A CLOSED Course.
 This race has been granted permission to exist, it can be taken away and we don’t want that.